Toward Adaptable Multi-Agent Reinforcement Learning: An Assumption-Aware Review: Background and Motivation

-To address this gap, we advocate for a shift in focus from scalability alone to a broader concept we term \textit{adaptability}.
-Unlike scalability, which primarily addresses computational or representational efficiency as the agent count grows, adaptability concerns an algorithm's ability to maintain performance when broader task setting changes.
-In the following sections, we introduce a structured framework describe MARL adaptability via three interrelated dimensions: \textit{Learning Adaptability}, \textit{Policy Adaptability}, and \textit{Scenario-Driven Adaptability}, which offers more comprehensive lens for assessing real-world readiness of MARL methods. \footnote{This survey on MARL adaptability is based on algorithms published in top-tier venues such as NeurIPS, ICML, ICLR, AAAI, TNNLS, JMLR, TPAMI, and AAMAS, primarily from 2017 onward.
+To address this gap, we treat scalability as one important case within a broader assumption-shift perspective.
+Unlike scalability, which primarily addresses computational or representational efficiency as the agent count grows, adaptability asks which assumptions are being changed, which object is being evaluated, and what form of response is permitted.
+In the following sections, we describe MARL adaptability via three interrelated dimensions: \textit{Learning Adaptability}, \textit{Policy Adaptability}, and \textit{Scenario-Driven Adaptability}, which together provide a more explicit basis for assessing the scope and limits of MARL methods. \footnote{This survey on MARL adaptability is based on algorithms published in top-tier venues such as NeurIPS, ICML, ICLR, AAAI, TNNLS, JMLR, TPAMI, and AAMAS, primarily from 2017 onward.
 Rather than providing an exhaustive enumeration, we focus on well-cited foundational works and representative recent approaches.}